jenssegers/model/README.md

 Eloquentic
 ==========

-Eloquentic provides an eloquent-like model base class that can be used to built custom models.
+Eloquentic provides an eloquent-like model base class that can be used to build custom models.

 Example: